menik1126/UNComp/README.md

 ## 📊 Results

-ParallelComp achieves significant improvements in long-context tasks:
+UNComp achieves significant improvements in long-context tasks:
+- Preduces the KV cache size to 4.74% of the original.
+- Achieves a 6% prefill speedup.
+- Improves throughput by 6.4×.

 ## 🤝 Contributing